Exclusive interviews with leading policymakers that convey the true policy message that impacts markets.

 Terry Alexander is CEO of MNI, joining the company in December 2017.
 Previously, Terry was Managing Director of BMI Research, a Fitch Group company.
 He was also head of analytical content for Fitch Information Services.
 Terry joined BMI in 2000, heading up the Country Risk and Capital Markets team until 2010, at which point he took charge of a unified Research Department covering both Industry and Country Risk analysis.
 Terry built and managed a team of over 100 analysts in London, Singapore and New York and was responsible for the quality and coherence of BMI's macroeconomic forecasts, capital markets strategy and industry sectors analysis across 200 countries.
 Terry has also spent time running both the NY and APAC sales teams in addition to his head of research duties.
 He was part of the management team that sold 50% of BMI to private equity company Spectrum in 2009, and 100% to Fitch Group in 2014.
 In 2015, Terry was promoted to COO, and to Managing director in 2016.
 Prior to joining BMI, Terry spent 12 years as a foreign exchange and interest rate trader at Phibro-Salomon Brothers, AIG and Bank of Nova Scotia.
 He graduated from Exeter University with a BA in French, and holds a diploma in the technical analysis of financial markets from City University London.

 Nick Shamim is MNI's Global Head of Editorial Operations in London.
 Nick joined MNI in August 2001 as a fixed income analyst in London, and was then promoted in 2006 to manage the fixed income and FX products in Europe.
 Since then, Nick has globally managed the markets team and was also the Global Co-Managing Editor.
 He is also a qualified technical analyst and holds a diploma from Society of Technical Analysts (STA) and Certified Financial Technician (CFTe).
 Prior to joining MNI, Nick was a bond strategist at Norinchukin International in London, and before that at ANZ Investment Bank as their currency and bond strategist in London.
-Nick also holds a BSc in Economics and MSc in International Banking & Finance.
+Nick also holds a BSc in Economics and MSc in International Banking & Finance from Southampton University.